 Human Resources Counsel

 Employment law counseling is not always a case-by-case proposition, however.
 Smart employers update their policies and review their job descriptions periodically.
 Brian helps employers keep their handbooks up-to-date and reviews job descriptions to ensure that employees are properly classified as exempt or non-exempt.
 As Ben Franklin observed, "an ounce of prevention is worth a pound of cure."
-To this end, Brian regularly conducts on-site training for company management and HR personnel alike on topics as diverse as medical leave, sexual harassment, and affirmative action.
+To this end, Brian regularly conducts on-site training for company management and HR personnel alike on topics such as diverse as medical leave, sexual harassment, and affirmative action.

 And when working with organized employers, Brian strives to understand his clients' priorities and goals so that he can negotiate a collective bargaining agreement that both faithfully reflects management's vision for the enterprise and enables both sides to work together productively during the contract term.